flabarga/iSTARMOD/README.md

   	o Output filenames for the synthetic and subtracted spectra

-   	o Parameters for the primary and secondary stars separately, including:
+   	o Parameters for the primary and (optionally) secondary stars separately, including:

-        	- Reference star (of the same spectral type and luminosity class): filename of the fits file
+        	- Reference star (of the same spectral type and luminosity class): filename of the fits file/s

         	- Radial velocity